Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/initialize-the-sdk.md

 #### Swift

-In swift, importing `ACPCore` also imports the necessary Lifecycle APIs:
+In Swift, importing `ACPCore` also imports the necessary Lifecycle APIs:

 ```swift
 import ACPCore